 It’s quintessential to optimize the app, ultimately focusing on improving the user experience.

 Deep Linking is a viable option that plays a vital role in improving user experience and is always an essential part of the app marketer’s toolkit.

-Deeplink implementations are of different types; for example, one can use a deep link in combination with a Push message where it can take the users to the specific product instead of searching the entire catalogue or you can use it in an in-app message to take the user to a newly introduced feature in the app, will tell more use case further going into this blog.
+Deeplink implementations are of different types; for example, one can use a deep link in combination with a Push message where it can take the users to the specific product instead of searching the entire catalog, or you can use it in an in-app message to take the user to a newly introduced feature in the app, will tell more use case further going into this blog.

 What is Deep-Linking?

-Deep linking is using a particular URL that redirects users to a specific page/screen on a website, mobile web, or a particular section within the app.
+Deep linking uses a particular URL that redirects users to a specific page/screen on a website, mobile web, or a particular section within the app.
 Deep links can redirect users to any page through various engagement options such as mobile push notifications, web push notifications, web links, emails, SMS, social media posts, banner ads, etc.

-In general, URLs are used to redirect users; these are just the regular hyperlinks, can’t redirect anywhere other than sites within web browsers.
+In general, URLs are used to redirect users; these are just the regular hyperlinks, can’t turn anywhere other than sites within web browsers.
 Deep links handle directing a user from the web to an app or even different sections within the app.

 Now you got a fair idea of how a deep mobile link works, let’s talk about different types of deep links.

 Traditional deep linking will redirect the user to a specific location/section within the app and access the relevant page within the mobile app directly.
 This is also known as Basic or universal deep linking.
 But the only limitation is that it only works if the user has installed the app.